gmvoit/just-the-docs/extensions/MultiphaseGas.md

 {: .note}
 The abatement of condensation in a multiphase galactic atmosphere was notably emphasized by Maller & Bullock (2004).
 It places an upper limit on the value of $f_{\rm cool}$ acheivable through condensation and ensures that at least some volume-filling hot gas remains in a condensing atmosphere.

-In the **ExpCGM** framework, it is possible for mass exchange through the condensation channel to come into equilibrium before the atmosphere's cooling time exceeds the universe's age.
+In the **ExpCGM** framework, it is possible for mass exchange through the condensation channel to come into equilibrium *before* the atmosphere's cooling time exceeds the universe's age.
 That is because the atmosphere's overall thermal support fraction evolves according to
   $$\frac {d f_{\rm th}} {dt} = \frac {1 - f_{\rm th}} {t_{\rm diss}} - \frac {(1 - f_{\rm th}) f_{\rm th}} {t_{\rm cool}} + \frac {(f_{\rm in,th} - f_{\rm th})} {t_{\rm in}}$$
 (See the [Essentials](Essentials) page for a derivation of this equation and the definitions of its parameters).

-Cooling transfers gas from the hot phase to the cool phase until thermalization of the atmosphere's support energy reaches its equilibrium value:
+Cooling transfers gas from the hot phase to the cool phase until thermalization of the atmosphere's support energy reaches an equilibrium value at which $df_{\rm th}/dt = 0$:

 <p>
   $$f_{\rm th} = \frac {t_{\rm cool}} {t_{\rm diss}}\left[ 1 +  \left( \frac {f_{\rm in,th} - f_{\rm th}}{1 - f_{\rm th}} \right)\frac {t_{\rm diss}} {t_{\rm in}} \right]$$
 </p>

-The thermal support fraction $f_{\rm th}$ consequently can stabilize on a timescale $\sim t_{\rm diss}$.
+The thermal support fraction $f_{\rm th}$ consequently stabilizes on a timescale similar to the dissipation timescale $t_{\rm diss}$.
 The hot component in this equilibrium state radiates thermal energy at a rate that matches the total thermal energy input entering the atmosphere both directly, from sources of thermal energy, and indirectly, through dissipation of non-thermal energy input.

 ### Turbulent Heating

 How to model a multiphase atmosphere with $t_{\rm cool} \gg f_{\rm th} t_{\rm diss}$ is less clear.
 According to the thermalization equation, the atmosphere's thermal support fraction $f_{\rm th}$ should rise, because dissipation is generating thermal energy faster than radiative losses can shed it.
-If dissipation is indeed reducing $f_{\rm cool}$ in proportion to $1 - f_{\rm th}$, then the hot-gas mass fraction of a multiphase galactic atmosphere evolves toward
+If dissipation is indeed reducing $f_{\rm cool}$ in proportion to $1 - f_{\rm th}$, then the hot-gas mass fraction of a multiphase galactic atmosphere evolves on a timescale similar to $t_{\rm cool}$ toward the equilibrium value
   $$1 - f_{\rm cool}  = \left( \frac {2 f_\varphi} {\alpha_{\rm eff}} \frac {T_\varphi} {T} \right) \left[ 1 + \left( \frac {f_{\rm in,th} - f_{\rm th}} {1 - f_{\rm th}} \right)\frac {t_{\rm diss}} {t_{\rm in}} \right]\frac {t_{\rm cool}} {t_{\rm diss}}$$
-on a timescale $\sim t_{\rm cool}$.
-In that case, multiphase galactic atmospheres in the **ExpCGM** framework converge toward a hot-gas mass fraction $(1 - f_{\rm cool}) \sim t_{\rm cool} / t_{\rm diss}$.
+Multiphase galactic atmospheres in the **ExpCGM** framework therefore converge toward a hot-gas mass fraction $\sim t_{\rm cool} / t_{\rm diss}$ when cooling is rapid with respect to dissipation.

-However, dissipation that exceeds radiative cooling does not necessarily reduce $f_{\rm cool}$.
-Dissipation of turbulence can instead expand the *volume* of the hot component without changing the mass fraction in the cool component.
-Wherever that circumstance arises, $f_{\rm cool}$ and $f_{\rm th}$ need to be treated separately.
+However, dissipation that exceeds radiative cooling in a real galactic atmosphere does not necessarily transfer gas from the cool phase to the hot phase when $1 - f_{\rm cool}$ is less than $t_{\rm cool}/t_{\rm diss}$.
+Instead, dissipation of turbulence may expand the *volume* of the hot component without changing $f_{\rm cool}$.
+Wherever that circumstance arises, $f_{\rm cool}$ and $f_{\rm th}$ need to be treated separately, requiring an addtional differential equation for the evolution of $f_{\rm cool}$.

 One approach to representing such a situation is to define a thermal support fraction for just the hot gas:
   $$f_{\rm th, hot}  \equiv \frac {f_{\rm th}} { 1 - f_{\rm cool}} = \frac {kT} {kT + \mu m_p \sigma_{\rm 1D,hot}^2}$$